Marking time on architecture

 When I wondered yesterday what does a themed bar look like when it’s in Ireland?, I should have known the answer would be on the web: The theme is African/Middle Eastern and thankfully there’s not too much wood.
 Lots of marble effect, big paintings and drapes.
 A huge place with a very high ceiling, it can hold around 1,500 people.
 A most impressive pub.
 And as for the women…hey, hey, party on.»more»

 Around here a lot of hotel bars are turning Irish.
-It seems you can pull in more drinkers by calling your bar Molly O'Somebody's Irish Pub and laying on draught Guinness and fake wooden beams.
+It seems you can pull in more drinkers by calling your bar Molly O'Somebody's Irish Pub and laying on draught Guinness and fake timber beams.
 This piece from Dublin makes me curious; what does a themed bar look like when it's in Ireland?:»more»

 The BBC’s E-cyclopedia: the words behind the headlines explains a new British use of pebbledash as a term indicating suburbia.
 Pebbledash people is spin doctor's shorthand for a social group.